Information, resources, and guidance from the NH Immunization Program

 About the Immunization Program

 The mission of the Immunization Program is to reduce or eliminate all vaccine preventable diseases in NH.
-Through a combination of federal, state, and insurance funds, the NHIP's VFC program is able to provide all NH children from birth through age 18 with all routinely recommended vaccines at no cost to the health care provider or family.
+Through a combination of federal, state, and insurance funds, the NHIP's Vaccines For Children (VFC) program is able to provide all NH children from birth through age 18 with all routinely recommended vaccines at no cost to the health care provider or family.

 In addition, uninsured NH adults may get vaccine at no cost from providers that offer vaccines for eligible adults at no charge.